- Price Range: £1,399.20 - £5,039.20

 The Giant Trance fits perfectly in the Giant lineup as that mid-weight full suspension mountain bike to take on near any terrain.
-It’s the do-it-all trail bike that you’ll be happy hitting your local trails, riding XC loops, launching down alpine tracks and even pitting yourself against mates at enduro races.
+It’s the do-it-all trail bike that you’ll be happy hitting your local trails, riding XC loops, launching down enduro tracks.
 It’s quick and climbs efficiently, while descending capably.
-The geometry isn’t crazy long or slack, making sure you can ride the Trance on milder trails, as well as more challenging, steeper terrain.
+The Trance is a great all-rounder and is fun to ride on milder trails, as well as more challenging, steeper terrain.

 Every model in the Trance line-up comes with the same Advanced Forged Technology one-piece rocker, which is used to activate the rear shock.
 It’s super lightweight and stiff, offering greater strength and reducing the weight.
-Both the alloy and carbon frames get internal cable routing, including the dropper post, and Boost spacing in the rear, which is able to accommodate up to a 2.6” tyre.
+Both the alloy and carbon frames get internal cable routing, including the dropper post, and Boost spacing in the rear for plenty of tyre clearance.

 The front section of the Trance Advanced chassis is constructed from Toray T700 carbon material from Japan (perhaps the most respected supplier in the industry), while the rear suspension is fabricated from aluminium. - Pinkbike